|

 several miRNAs were found to be differentially expressed in specific types of

+cancers, suggesting that there are disease-specific miRNAs.
 These studies are significant because they show that tissue

 and cell samples can be defined by their miRNA expression profiles.
 Categorizing